Intrinsec/comission/README.md

 - checks for plugins version;
 - looks for vulnerabilities in plugins version used;

+:fire: Attention : CoMisSion is not looking for vulnerabilities by analysing source code.
+Vulnerabilities are gatheredd from public databases like wpvulndb.
+Finding new vulnerabilities is not the purpose of this tool.

 A complete report can be generated in XLSX or CSV format.

 The tool has been tested on Linux only.
+Colored output plus some other things should not work.
+Feel free to provide feedback on this topic if you try :).

 ## Example